 What will people think of me if I fail?

 Let’s be honest.
 Most of us deep down (or not so deep down) worry about what others think of us.
 We know we shouldn’t.
 But the majority of us have been condition from early childhood to think this way.
 It is a hard mindset to overcome.

-Standing in front of a group of people to speak and present brings this biggest fear to the forefront.
+Standing in front of a group of people often brings this biggest presentation fear to the forefront.
 As a presenter, we give ourselves added pressure to be the authoritative voice in the room.
 “Failing” means loss of credibility and without that, the presentation is meaningless.

 To overcome this common anxiety is a shift in mindset.
 There are a few things to remember to take that extra weight off your shoulders.

 The audience wants you to succeed

 Those in attendance are there to gain something whether it is new skills, become more informed, or buy a product or service that makes their life easier.
 They are not there to make fun of you.